An-Nisa, 34: To beat them (iḍribūhunna)

 Ibn Ishaq has said that Muhammad in his The Farewell Sermon said that:

 Nada Ibrahim of the University of South Australia states that three words—qawwamuna, nushuzahunna, and wadribuhunna—are mistranslated due to the lack of equivalent English alternatives.
 She explains that in particular, English language Qur'an commentators have not agreed to merely one translation of the word wadribuhunna and that "A clear disagreement exists among English-language Qur’an commentators on how best to translate this word.
 All translations give an explicit negative connotation, and – when read out of context – further exacerbates any misunderstanding."

+According to Sayyed Mostafa Ahmadzadeh, for most commentators, the verse instructs to beat someone “not harshly and severely.”
+He also suggested that the fear instilled by the verse may change a woman’s behavior more than the physical violence itself:

 The keywords of Verse 34 of Surah An-Nisa come with various meanings, each of which enables us to know a distinct aspect, meaning and matter.
 Each aspect, i.e., meanings proposed by commentators, translators, and scholars throughout history for this verse, is according to a distinct wonted system of the family in history.
 "Zarb" does not mean assault or any form of violence against women.
 Rather, it means a practical action to inspire disobedient women to obey the legitimate rights of their spouse.

 When they obey

-In the Quran’s Commentary exegesis of this part of verse is as following:
+In the Quran's Commentary exegesis of this part of verse is as following: